 Local Cron Management¶

 The Local tab shows all cron jobs for the currently logged-in user.
-Cronboard reads and writes your crontab directly.
+Cronboard reads and writes your crontab directly, so what you see in the table matches what crontab -l shows.
+Any change you make (create, edit, delete, pause) is written to your user crontab immediately.

 Viewing Cron Jobs¶